-5.10 The Customer hereby consents to the Supplier extracting and retaining Aggregated Data, Anonymised Patient Data and Anonymised Customer Data as set out in Schedule 3.
+5.10 The Customer hereby consents to the Supplier extracting, creating and retaining Aggregated Data, Anonymised Patient Data and Anonymised Customer Data as set out in Schedule 3.

-5.11 The Supplier may, at any time on not less than 30 days’ notice, revise this clause 5 by replacing it with any applicable Controller to Processor standard clauses or similar terms forming part of an applicable certification scheme (which shall apply when replaced by attachment to this agreement).
+5.11 Either party may, at any time on not less than 30 days’ notice, revise this clause 5 by replacing it with any applicable Controller to Processor standard clauses or similar terms forming part of an applicable certification scheme (which shall apply when replaced by attachment to this agreement).

 6. Third party providers

 7.1 The Supplier undertakes that the Services will be performed substantially in accordance with the Documentation, with reasonable skill and care and that the Product(s) shall conform substantially to the specification outlined on the Website and/or as outlined in the Documentation.